Iya Valley: Food

 Various vegetables are produced for local consumption or use in the valley's inns.
 Historically, rice was grown but proved difficult to cultivate in abundance.
 The main staples are soba (buckwheat) and potatoes.
 The soba is either prepared as a whole-grain porridge (soba-gome) or as noodles.
 To this day, noodles are ground by hand in traditional stone mortars in some households, and several people in the valley offer classes.

 The famed Iya potatoes are small and dense due to the rough and rocky soil conditions.
 Usually served roasted or in soups, a local dish consists of whole-boiled potatoes mixed with miso paste and garlic.

 Other foods include locally produced tofu -which is rather unusual in Japan- and is called ishi-tofu or iwa-dofu by the locals which literally means "stone tofu".
 It gets its name from its thick density.
 It is so stiff that a brick-sized piece would be traditionally carried by a single rope wrapped around it.
 This is prepared in soups, roasted over charcoal with miso paste, or served uncooked with ground ginger, green onions, and soy sauce.

 Konnyaku is another locally produced delicacy which is a rubbery gelatin produced from a Japanese yam.
 Renowned for its medicinal and health qualities, it is served in soups, roasted or uncooked with miso paste.

 A common treat in this region called dekomawashi consists of a whole Iya potato, a square of iwadofu and a wedge of konnyaku all skewered together on a bamboo stick, then slathered with miso and slowly roasted over coals.
 This can be found at roadside shops and most hotels and restaurants.

-Various types of wild mountain sprouts collectively known throughout Japan as san-sai (mountain vegetables) are a garnish for soups and noodle dishes and are a rather sought-after delicacy in the Iya Valley.
+Various types of wild mountain sprouts collectively known throughout Japan as san-sai (mountain vegetables) are a garnish for soups and noodle dishes and are a sought-after delicacy in the Iya Valley.
 As such, mountainous terrain is where they tend to grow randomly.
-However like elsewhere in the country, due to the expense and difficulty in producing, it is probably more common at most local restaurants and hotels to be (unknowingly) served cheaper imported san-sai, usually from China.
-However, local people do produce san-sai for their own use and if staying at a small inn or homestay you would probably have an opportunity to sample the real thing.
+However, as elsewhere in the country, due to the expense and difficulty in producing them, it is more common at most local restaurants and hotels to be served cheaper imported san-sai, usually from China.
+Local people do produce san-sai for their own use and visitors staying at a small inn or homestay may have an opportunity to sample the local variety.